NLP-Course-CUHKSZ/NLP-course-cuhksz.github.io/Assignments/Assignment1/readme.md

   2. run python OpenAIGPT.py
        - you can try different args introduced by tutorial
        - notion that if you change "n=1", you may also need adjust function(__post_process)
+  3. OpenAIGPT_datagen_multithread.py is for multi-threaded parallel generation of data of specific task.
+       - learn about this code in one specific task's directory